jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 Sometimes, these symptoms are not quickly brought to medical attention due to being relatively mild and long-standing.
 You may also experience ear fullness, headache, fatigue, altered taste, and or cough, _those these are not always present and are non-specific_.

-{% admonition(type="warning", icon="warning", title="Atypical symptoms you should watch watch out for?") %}
+{% admonition(type="warning", icon="warning", title="Atypical symptoms you should watch out for?") %}
-If you have any of the following, you should let your doctor know: these may suggest there is something else going on aside from CRS.
+If you have any of the following, you should let your doctor know: these may suggest something else going on aside from CRS.

 - new numbness or tingling
 - nasal dripping that only occurs from one side